Dental porcelain: Denture teeth

 Poly(methyl methacrylate) (PMMA) is the material of choice for denture teeth, however ceramic denture teeth have been, and still are used for this purpose.
 The main benefit associated with the use of ceramic teeth is their superior wear resistance.
 There are however a number of disadvantages to using ceramic for denture teeth including their inability to form chemical bonds with the PMMA denture base; rather, ceramic teeth are attached to the base via mechanical retention which increases the chance of debonding during use over time.
 Additionally, they are more likely to fracture due to their brittle nature.

 Endodontic posts

 Ceramic can be used in the construction of non-metallic posts, however, it is a brittle material and as such may fracture within the root canal or may cause fracture of the root due to its increased strength.
 Another disadvantage is that once placed, removal may not be possible.

+Veneers

+Veneers are a prosthetic device dispensed only by doctor's prescription and used by a cosmetic dentist.
+A dentist can use a single veneer to restore one tooth or a high-quality veneer that may have been broken or discolored, or, in most cases, multiple teeth on the upper jaw to create a brighter smile in a "Hollywood" makeover style.
+Several veneers can close gaps, lengthen teeth that have been shortened due to wear, fill in black triangles between teeth caused by gum recession, provide uniform color, shape, and symmetry, and straighten teeth.
+Dentists also recommend using thin porcelain veneers to strengthen worn teeth.
+They are also applied for yellow teeth that do not whiten.
+Thin veneers are an effective option for elderly patients with tooth wear.
+In many cases, minimal or no tooth preparation is required when using porcelain veneers.

+The porcelain material used in modern veneers accurately imitates the light-reflective properties of natural tooth enamel, making them virtually indistinguishable from natural teeth.
+Unlike other cosmetic procedures that look artificial or too perfect, high-quality porcelain veneers transform the smile while maintaining a natural and realistic appearance.

+While the final veneers are being made, the dentist can create temporary veneers, usually from composite.
+These are generally not indicated but can be used if the patient complains of sensitivity or aesthetic issues.
+Temporary veneers serve as a kind of trial run for permanent veneers, allowing the dentist to assess whether the patient can eat and talk with the veneers as well as evaluate their satisfaction with them.
+This trial run is generally used to facilitate the final placement of veneers, allowing the patient to understand what outcome they want to achieve.